Envelopes of the Thurston metric on Teichm\"uller space: Preliminaries

-(ii) Similarly, one can prove the intersection $\PHSL(Y,\lambda)\cap\env(X,Y)$ is a non-trivial oriented geodesic segment with $Y$ being the terminal point. \end{proof}
+(ii) Similarly, one can prove the intersection $\PHSL(Y,\lambda)\cap\env(X,Y)$ is a non-trivial, oriented, closed geodesic segment with $Y$ being the terminal point. \end{proof}

-\begin{remark} We can use Lemma \ref{lem:concatenation} to construct geodesics from $X$ to $Y$ using concatenations of piecewise harmonic stretch lines.
+\begin{remark} We can use Lemma \ref{lem:concatenation} to construct geodesics from $X$ to $Y$ using concatenations of piecewise harmonic stretch lines, generalizing Thurston's construction of concatenations of Thurston stretch lines.
 Let $\lambda_1$ be a geodesic lamination which contains $\Lambda(X,Y)$ and $\PHSL(X,\lambda_1)$ a piecewise harmonic stretch line through $X$ which maximally stretches exactly $\lambda_1$.
-Then by Lemma \ref{lem:concatenation}, the intersection $\PHSL(X,\lambda_1)\cap \env(X,Y)$ is a non-trivial oriented segment with initial point $X$.
+(There are many such piecewise stretch lines.
+Consider the crowned hyperbolic surface $X\setminus\lambda_1$.
+By \cite[Proposition A.5]{PanWolf2022}, there exists (at least) a harmonic diffeomorphism $f_\infty:X_\infty\to X\setminus\lambda_1$ from some (possibly disconnected) punctured Riemann surface $X_\infty$.
+We then apply Theorem \ref{thm:generalized:stretchmap} to get a piecewise harmonic stretch line that passes through $X$ and maximally stretches exactly along $\lambda_1$.)
+By Lemma \ref{lem:concatenation}, the intersection $\PHSL(X,\lambda_1)\cap \env(X,Y)$ is a non-trivial oriented segment with initial point $X$.
 Let $X_1$ be the terminal point of this segment.
 Then $\Lambda(X_1,Y)$ strictly contains $\Lambda(X,Y)$.
 Otherwise, since $\PHSL(X,\lambda_1)$ is a piecewise harmonic stretch line which passes through $X_1$ and which maximally stretches exactly $\lambda_1$, then by Lemma \ref{lem:concatenation}, is an oriented segment with initial point $X_1$, meaning that $X_1$ is not the terminal point of $\PHSL(X,\lambda_1)\cap\env(X,Y)$ (since $\env(X_1, Y) \subset \env(X,Y)$).
-Repeating the proceeding construction for $X_1$ and $Y$ several times, we get a sequence of points $X_i\in\env(X,Y)$ and a sequence of piecewise harmonic stretch segments from $X_i$ to $X_{i+1}$, such that $\Lambda(X_{i+1},Y)$ strictly contains $\Lambda(X_i,Y)$.
-Since the underlying surface $S$ is of finite type, we see that there exists a constant $K$ depending only on $S$ such that the sequence
+Repeating the preceding construction for $X_1$ and $Y$ several times, we get a sequence of points $X_i\in\env(X,Y)$ and a sequence of piecewise harmonic stretch segments from $X_i$ to $X_{i+1}$, such that $\Lambda(X_{i+1},Y)$ strictly contains $\Lambda(X_i,Y)$.
+Since the underlying surface $S$ is of finite type, we see that there exists a constant $K$ depending only on $S$ such that the strictly increasing sequence

 must terminate for some finite index $k\leq K$, i.e. $X_k=Y$.
-This means that there is a geodesic from $X$ to $Y$ which is a concatenation of piecewise harmonic segments and which starts with a segment contained in $\PHSL(X,\lambda_1)$. \end{remark}
+This means that there is a geodesic from $X$ to $Y$ which is a concatenation of a finite number of piecewise harmonic segments and which starts with a segment contained in $\PHSL(X,\lambda_1)$. \end{remark}